istio/istio.io/content/docs/concepts/security/authn-policy.md

 ---
-title: Istio Authentication Policy
+title: Authentication Policy
-description: Describes Istio authentication policy
+description: Describes Istio's authentication policy
 weight: 10
-redirect_from:
+aliases:
     - /docs/concepts/network-and-auth/auth.html
 ---
-{% include home.html %}

 Istio authentication policy enables operators to specify authentication requirements for a service (or services).
 Istio authentication policy is composed of two parts:

 * Peer: verifies the party, the direct client, that makes the connection.
-The common authentication mechanism for this is [mutual TLS]({{home}}/docs/concepts/security/mutual-tls.html).
+The common authentication mechanism for this is [mutual TLS](/docs/concepts/security/mutual-tls/).
 Istio is responsible for managing both client and server sides to enforce the policy.

 * Origin: verifies the party, the original client, that makes the request (e.g end-users, devices etc).
 JWT is the only supported mechanism for origin authentication at the moment.
 Istio configures the server side to perform authentication, but doesn't enforce that the client side sends the required token.